maddymz/Bumpy-compiler/README.md

 Information about the system on which the compiler and runtime is built goes here.

 ```
-Give examples
+Examples
 ```

 ### Instructions for Installation

 Direction and instructions to install the language go here.

 ```
-Examples go here
+Examples
 ```

 ## Directions to build and run
-* One line bash script to build teh compiler
+* One line bash script to build the compiler
-* One line script to run teh runtime.
+* One line script to run the runtime.

 ## Tools Used
 Tools used for development go here.